ArchiveBox/ArchiveBox/README.md

 Urls look like: `https://sweeting.me/archive/archive/1493350273/en.wikipedia.org/wiki/Dining_philosophers_problem`

-**Security WARNING & Content Disclaimer:**
+**Security WARNING & Content Disclaimer**

-Hosting other people's site content has security implications for your domain, make sure you understand the dangers of hosting other people's CSS & JS files [on your domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-It's best to put this on a domain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+Hosting other people's site content has security implications for other sites on the same domain, make sure you understand the dangers of hosting other people's CSS & JS files [on a shared domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+It's best to put this on a domain/subdomain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

-You may also want to blacklist your archive in your `/robots.txt` so that search engines dont index the content on your domain.
+You may also want to blacklist your archive in `/robots.txt` if you don't want to be publicly assosciated with all the links you archive via search engine results.

 Be aware that some sites you archive may not allow you to rehost their content publicly for copyright reasons, it's up to you to host responsibly and respond to takedown requests appropriately.